 Alas, Caffe V is no longer, the victim of a rapacious landlord.

 20. Picnic on the grounds of the Cloisters in northern Manhattan, after viewing the medieval wonders inside.
 You will be overlooking the Hudson River and Palisades, and the George Washington Bridge (our Golden Gate),

 21. Celebrate the end of summer with the world’s best tennis players up close in the outer stadiums & courts at the U.S. Open Tennis Championships in Flushing Meadow.

-22. Pete Hamill, Paul Simon, Martin Scorsese, Richard Price, Vin Scelsa, Woody Allen, and now all the brilliant young people who arrive from far and wide, looking for fame and fortune, and who give this town a jolt of energy.
+22. Pete Hamill (R.I.P.), Paul Simon, Martin Scorsese, Richard Price, Vin Scelsa, Woody Allen, and now all the brilliant young people who arrive from far and wide, looking for fame and fortune, and who give this town a jolt of energy.

-25. View from the Top of the Rock on a clear night, or have a drink with your view at 230 Fifth, NYCity’s largest rooftop garden.
+25. View from the Top of the Rock on a clear twilight, or have a drink with your view at 230 Fifth, NYCity’s largest rooftop garden.